Category Archives: Spiritual Sociology

 When we are in our power and utilizing all of our senses, physical and metaphysical, the patterns of our world make sense.
 We understand that there is nothing to do.
 Nothing to plan for, only to be in the dance, in the present, on the wheel.
 Trusting in ourselves to do what we feel will align with our true values.
 For that is all we care about.
 Staying true, to our values and our word.
 Staying in integrity and watching the world fall into place.

-Knowing that we are not alone.
+Knowing we are not alone.

 by Tasara